Sports, May 29th, 2019

 Girls’ Golf:

-Girls State Golf play was suspended today, they will complete 1st round on Wednesday morning then play the 2nd 18 holes of competition.
+Girls State Golf play was suspended Wednesday, they will complete 1st round this morning then play the 2nd 18 holes of competition.

-In Class 1A, Addy Pry of New London tied for 17th in medal competition.
+In Class 1A, Addie Pry of New London tied for 17th in medal competition.

-In Class 2A, Ruthis Jahn of Mediapolis tied for 22nd in medalist play.
+In Class 2A, Ruthie Jahn of Mediapolis tied for 22nd in medalist play.

 Girls’ Soccer: